-In a previous post, we explain what plugins are and how you can use these to easily enhance your blog’s capabilities.
+In another blog post, we explain what plugins are and how you can use plugins to easily expand your blog’s functionality.

-In this step-by-step tutorial you will learn the importance of keeping your WordPress plugins up-to-date, how to easily update and remove your WordPress plugins, and practical plugin management tools if you manage multiple WordPress sites or blogs.
+In this tutorial you will learn the importance of keeping plugins up-to-date, how to easily update and uninstall your WordPress plugins, and some plugin management tips.

 How To Update And Delete WordPress Plugins

-Why Many Of Your WordPress Plugins Need To Be Upgraded
+Why Some WordPress Plugins Need To Be Upgraded

-New WordPress versions are regularly released (about every three to four months) to fix bugs and address security issues and vulnerabilities found in earlier software releases, as well as to improve existing features or introduce new functionality to users.
+The WordPress software is constantly updated (about every 3-4 months) to fix bugs and address security issues and vulnerabilities found in previous versions, as well as to improve existing features or introduce new functionality to WordPress users.

 Depending on how many plugins you have installed on your site, there will typically be new updates for WordPress plugins every.

-This is because most plugins for WordPress are created by third-party developers, so sometimes code in the newly-released WordPress version conflicts with plugins that were developed and tested with a previous version.
-When this happens, conflicts can sometimes develop.
+The reason for this, is because most WordPress plugins are created by 3rd-party developers, so sometimes the code in the new WordPress version conflict with plugins that were developed for a previous version.
+Whenever this happens, problems can sometimes occur.

-Fortunately, most WordPress plugin developers (and the WordPress developer community itself) are quite proactive when it comes to ensuring that plugins get updated when a new version of WordPress is released (if this is required).
-All you need to do on your end, is keep your plugins up-to-date, which, as you will soon learn, is really simple, quick and easy to do.
+Fortunately, most WordPress plugin developers (and the WordPress developer community itself) are fairly proactive when it comes to making sure that plugins get updated when a new version of WordPress is released (if needed).
+All you need to do on your end, is keep your plugins up-to-date, which, as you will soon discover, is very easy and simple to do.

-Keeping your plugins regularly updated and deleting old plugins you no longer use is part of good WordPress site management and helps to avoid potential errors and problems.
+Keeping your WordPress plugins up-to-date and deleting old plugins you no longer use is part of good WordPress management and helps to avoid any problems or errors.

-The tutorial below explains how to automatically upgrade and delete WordPress plugins without requiring web coding skills.
+The tutorial below explains how to upgrade and delete plugins safely without web programming skills or knowledge necessary.

-For example, you can see how many plugins need updating as soon as you log into your Admin area just by looking at the “Plugins” menu.
+For example, you can see how many plugins are out-of-date as soon as you log into your Admin area by looking at the “Plugins” menu.

-For example, in the screenshot below, you can see that 9 WordPress plugins have older versions that need to be updated …
+For example, in the screenshot below, nine WP plugins have older versions that need to be updated …

-As well as providing information about plugins that have available updates, the Plugins page provides links to the plugin download pages and gives you the option to update the plugin with one-click …
+As well as providing information about plugins that have available updates, the Plugins page provides links to the plugin download pages and gives you the option to update your plugins instantly …

-We strongly recommend performing a complete backup of your site files and database before making any changes to your website or blog.
+Always make a backup of your website before updating your website or blog.

 From your main menu, go to Plugins > Installed Plugins …

-You will be taken to the “Plugins” screen.
-The table of plugins can run down your screen for some length, depending on the number of plugins you have installed on your blog …
+The “Plugins” page will display in your browser.
+The list of plugins can run down your page for a while, depending on the number of plugins you have installed in your blog …

-If you have too many plugins installed and would like to reduce the number of plugins showing on the page, then click on the Screen Options tab at the top of your Plugins screen and enter a smaller number of items per page (by default, all plugins display on the screen), then click Apply …
+If you have too many plugins installed and would like to reduce the number of plugins displaying on the page, then click on the Screen Options tab at the top of your Plugins area and type in a smaller number of items per page (by default, all plugins display on the page), then click the ‘Apply’ button …

 Your Plugins section will now be reduced in size with a pagination feature added.
 You can find an installed plugin by scrolling through the pages or using the “Search Installed Plugins” box …